 Giraffes have beautiful spotted coats.
 While no two individuals have exactly the same pattern, giraffes from the same area appear similar.

-Both male and female giraffes have two distinct, hair-covered horns called ossicones.
+Male and Female giraffes have two distinct, hair-covered horns called ossicones.
 Male giraffes use their horns to spar, throwing their neck against each other.
 As a male matures, calcium deposits begin to form on his skull to protect it when he head-butts with other males.
 These calcifications can be quite pronounced, giving the strange appearance of a three- to five-horned giraffe.

 It takes a lot of leaves to fuel such a large animal.
 Giraffes may eat up to 75 pounds (34 kilograms) of food per day.